benbaptist/minecraft-wrapper/documentation/player.rst

         :Args:
             :port: server or wrapper port you are connecting to.
-            :ip:  Only specify this if you are connecting OUTSIDE of Localhost!
-             Since the target wrapper would be offline and probably publicly accessible, this is not advisable...
-Only a cracked server would operate this way.
+            :ip:  the destination server ip.
+Should be on your own network and inaccessible to outside port forwards.

         :returns: Nothing